 A car registered as a rental or one that is thought to be self-driven will have a black number plate with yellow text.
 These are frequently found in opulent hotel transportation.
 The main distinction between a black licence plate and a yellow licence plate is that a driver of a car with a black licence is not required to have a commercial driving permit.
 The driver will not face any charges or penalties, unlike a driver who has a yellow number plate.

-The vehicle is fresh new, the RTO does not yet issue the permanent registration, and the registration is in the process when the number plate is red with white lettering.
+The vehicle is fresh and new, the RTO has not yet issued the permanent registration, and the registration is in the process when the number plate is red with white lettering.
 It only lasts one month.
 Not all Indian states permit the use of temporary registration number plates when driving on the roads, in accordance with the various state regulations.

-Here are the step by step guide to apply for and obtain a new car number plate in India:
+Here is the step-by-step guide to applying for and obtaining a new car number plate in India:

 Obtaining a No Objection Certificate (NOC) from the traffic department is the first step